leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 There is a very good article talking about POXIS AIO API, but If you were reading http://www.ibm.com/developerworks/linux/library/l-async/ , you may feel confusing..
 Many years ago, when I first time read that doc, I also feel confusing, but I realized at that time Tim's asyn does not same as the book above.....
 ~~~

-Before jumping into event-loop programming model, let's step back and take a look at the bigger picture, exploring the differences among these typical and classic I/O models under unix-like operating system as well as the appropriate programming models which fit in these I/O models.
+Before jumping into event-loop programming model, let's step back and take a look at the bigger picture, exploring the differences among these typical and classic I/O models under unix-like operating system as well as the appropriate programming models which fit in these I/O models individually.

 ## I/O models under unix-like OS